 Making sure that you do the things that really make you feel alive throughout your life is as important as planning how you’re going to live when you’re old, grey and retired.

+Instead of making it a typical list of ten or so specific activities that you may or may not achieve each year, take this slightly different approach and make it your own.
 I call it a bucket list with a difference.
-Instead of making it a typical list of ten or so specific activities that you may or may not achieve each year, take this slightly different approach and make it your own.
-It’s good to revisit these lists, as I wrote the original article a few years ago.

 1. Get your adrenaline going